Doctor of Occupational Therapy, OTD

 - Bachelor’s degree from a regionally accredited institution prior to OTD classes beginning.
 Provisional admission may be granted pending completion of the undergraduate degree.
 Students are required to successfully complete and document a minimum of four (4) FTE academic years of preprofessional preparation.

-- Minimum cumulative and prerequisite course GPA of 3.00.
+- Minimum prerequisite course GPA of 3.00.

 - Personal interview.